 This title deed is much like the one above however its parcel points was not set by an aerial survey.

 Most expats and those who have lived in Thailand for a few years.
-They know the pitfalls in the property market well.
-Most will have a law firm in Thailand do a property report on the property they are buying.
-This even when the property developer is well known and has an excellent reputation in Thailand.
-See the article on the most common property problems in Thailand which people experience.
-Also the property scams in the past in Thailand as highlighted in the local media.
+They know the pit falls in the property market well.
+Most will have a law firm in Thailand do a property report on the property they are buying even when the property developer is well known and has an excellent reputation in Thailand.
+See the article on the most common property problems in Thailand.
+This which people experience and also the property scams in the past in Thailand as highlighted in the local media.

 Always seek proper legal advice when dealing in property in Thailand as the property market is very loosely regulated.
 Even though the Thai Government had over the past few years brought Consumer Courts to the general public.
 Recovering your money can cost you more than what you lost.
 The Asian Financial Crisis was an excellent example.
 This of why you should always do your homework before you buy property in Thailand.